penguinpowernz/nagent/README.md

 # nagent

 An agent that delivers system status in checkmk format via NATS.
-It's receiving server converts the can modify the incoming data en route, and convert it to JSON using local Debian style scripts.
+It's receiving server can modify the incoming data en route, and convert it to JSON using local Debian style scripts.
 It also stores/updates a shadow file for each host.

 ## Running the agent